Incubate-or-Intubate/realtime-datawarehousing/README.md

         EMIT CHANGES;
     ```

-1. With the `customers` data flattened, it can be easily aggregated into a Ksql table to retain the most up-to-date values by customer.
+1. Next you will collect records into a table to keep only the latest values per customer record.
     ```sql
         CREATE TABLE customers WITH (
                 KAFKA_TOPIC='customers',